 The Hidden Beaches Road Trip That Will Show You Alaska Like Never Before

-With 6,640 miles of shoreline, you can bet that Alaska has a lot of rocky and rough coast.
+With 6,640 miles of shoreline, you can bet that Alaska has a lot of rocky and rough coasts.
 But beaches, true sandy beaches that you can spend the afternoon playing on are few and far between.
 Luckily, we have found a handful for you to explore on the Kenai peninsula.
 No matter where you live in Alaska, a Kenai Peninsula beach road trip is a great adventure to add to any summer plans in the area.
-Many of these Alaska beaches offer something for everyone: beautiful views, sandy beaches, world-class fishing opportunities, and some of the best sunset views in the state.
+Many of these hidden beaches in Alaska offer something for everyone: beautiful views, sandy beaches, world-class fishing opportunities, and some of the best sunset views in the state.
 Summer beach days are always worth the road trip, so head to the Kenai Peninsula to check out these lesser-known beaches.
-Gas up the car, grab the fishing pole and the bug spray and hit the road because today we are exploring some of the best beaches in Alaska.
+Gas up the car, grab the fishing pole and the bug spray, and hit the road because today we are exploring some of the best beaches in Alaska.
 Oh, and don’t forget the sunscreen.

 Do you know any other hidden beaches in Alaska?
 Let us know in the comments below.

 More to Explore